Japanese castle: Buildings

 Palisades lined the top of the castle's walls, and patches of trees, usually pines, symbolic of eternity or immortality, were planted along them.
 These served the dual purpose of adding natural beautiful scenery to a daimyō's home, representing part of his garden, and also obscuring the insides of the castle compound from spies or scouts.

 A variety of towers or turrets, called yagura (櫓), placed at the corners of the walls, over the gates, or in other positions, served a number of purposes.
 Though some were used for the obvious defensive purposes, and as watchtowers, others served as water towers or for moon-viewing.
 As the residences of purportedly wealthy and powerful lords, towers for moon-viewing, balconies for taking in the scenery, tea rooms and gardens proliferated.
 These were by no means solely martial structures, but many elements served dual purposes.
 Gardens and orchards, for example, though primarily simply for the purpose of adding beauty and a degree of luxuriousness to the lord's residence, could also provide water and fruit in case of supplies running down due to siege, as well as wood for a variety of purposes.

+Japanese castles also contained a variety of gates, some of them simple, and others quite elaborate.
+Many of them were yaguramon, literally 'turret gates': large gatehouses with a turret running along the top of the gate.
+Other gates were simpler.
+Japanese castles have many examples of 'masugata' gate complexes, which usually consisted of two gates placed at right angles and joined by walls to create a square enclosure which would trap would-be invaders, who then could be attacked from the turret gates or walls.